 The The Prime of Miss Jean Brodie quotes below are all either spoken by Rose Stanley or refer to Rose Stanley.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Harper Perennial edition of The Prime of Miss Jean Brodie published in 2009.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Harper Perennial edition of The Prime of Miss Jean Brodie published in 2009.).

 Chapter 5 Quotes